-Assignment 15 % Midterm Test 35 %.
-Monday February 27, 7:00-9:00pm (room to be announced later) Final Exam 50 % To be determined the registrar's office
+Midterm Test 35 %.
+Monday February 26, 7:00-9:00pm (room to be announced later)

+Final Exam 50 %.
+To be determined by the registrar's office

-For assignments, problems will be assigned, and completed assignments will be collected and marked partially and selectively only though.
+For assignments, problems will be assigned on OWL, and completed assignments will be collected and marked partially and selectively only though.
+There will be five in total, approximately evenly distributed.
+Graduate students may be required to do some different and/or more problems in some of the assignments.
 Due times for handing in assignments will be strictly followed.
-Group study and discussion when working on assignments (and preparing for exams) are encouraged, but copy-each-other in completing assignments is absolutely not allowed.
+Group study and discussion when working on assignments (and preparing for exams) are encouraged, but copy-each-other in completing assignments is not allowed.
 Copying from other sources in your assignments is also not permitted.
-When a copying case is identified, penalty will be implemented.
+When a copying case is identified, it will be reported to the department chair.

 Midterm and final, will be in-person and close-book.
 No notes and electronic devices, including calculators and cell phones, are allowed.
+The midterm will cover materials of the first six weeks, and the final exams will accumulative.
+Problem sets of the midterm and final exams for AM9505 students will be a bit different from those for AM4815 students, reflecting higher expectations for graduate students.

-Note: This is a course for senior and graduate students, therefore good presentations (e.g., neat, logic and rigorous mathematical arguments and computations) of your answers to the problems in assignments, test and exam are encouraged and required.
+Note: This is a course for senior undergraduate students and graduate students, therefore good presentations (e.g., neat, logical and rigorous mathematical arguments and computations) of your answers to the problems in assignments, test and exam are encouraged and expected.
 When marking the assignments, the test and the exam, this factor will be considered.